Planning Investigations

 August 13, 2023

-Data investigations can get complicated and you might not know where to start.
+Investigations can get complicated and you might not know where to start.

 In this section we’ll introduce you to a planning checklist that we use for our own investigations.